pcgrisha/docs.carpentries.org/topic_folders/policies/coc-governance.md

 For incident-related matters, any Incident Response Group (IRG) member will vote and the Chair will break any ties (refer [Incident Response Guidelines](https://docs.carpentries.org/topic_folders/policies/incident-response.html)).

-The Incident Response Lead of the [Incident Response Group](https://docs.carpentries.org/topic_folders/policies/enforcement-guidelines.html#incident-response-assessment) will make this decision and indicate that the Chair's vote will be necessary to resolve the incident as per the [guideline for responding](https://docs.carpentries.org/topic_folders/policies/incident-response.html#checklists-for-responding-to-an-incident).
+The Incident Response Lead of the [Incident Response Group](https://docs.carpentries.org/topic_folders/policies/enforcement-guidelines.html#incident-response-assessment) will make this decision and indicate that the Incident Response Lead's vote will be necessary to resolve the incident as per the [guideline for responding](https://docs.carpentries.org/topic_folders/policies/incident-response.html#checklists-for-responding-to-an-incident).

 Should the Executive Council liaison participate in a CoCc vote, and that resolution is appealed before the Executive Council, the liaison member will abstain from that appeal vote.